HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Segment_Methods.md

 For example, the syntax to get the label text is `segment.selectedValue.label(text)`.
 Earlier this was written as `segment.selectedValue.label.text`.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Example of a data object that needs to be set in the 15th Index of the Segment.
+//Example of a data object that needs to be set in the 15th Index of the Segment.

 dataObj1 = {
     globaDdataId1: "label3",